Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 One of the first people I helped with treating Hep C G3 was an English guy living on the Spanish Island of Majorca.
 He caught Hep C from surgery after a motorcycle accident in India, so he found it ironic that both his disease and the medication for its cure came from India.

 In those days the optimum treatment for Hepatitis Genotype 3 was 24 weeks of Sofosbuvir + Ribavirin.
-It was before generic Daclatasvir became available in India.
+This was before generic Daclatasvir became available in India.

 A few months prior to when he contacted me he had been ripped off by a couple of Russians who promised to supply him with the Sofosbuvir + Ribavirin for 10,000 Euros.
 He handed over the money and never saw those two men, or the money, again.